British Virgin Islands

 Pride 'n Purpose

-You’ll traverse over 13,500 hectares of private reserve with your dedicated Ranger and Tracker who will tailor your game drive just for you!
+You’ll traverse over 13,500 hectares of private reserve with your dedicated Ranger and Tracker who will tailor your game drive just for you.
+Your game drive will leave you with some vivid memories.

-• It’s best to wear pale and neutral colours when on game drives so not to attract the animals’ attention any more than strictly necessary!
+When on game drives wear pale or neutral colours so not to attract the animals’ attention any more than strictly necessary!

-• Please do not bring your mobile phone with you on game drives – we have radios in the cars to contact Ulusaba or the Sabi Sand authorities in case of an emergency
+We have radios in the cars to contact Ulusaba or the Sabi Sand authorities in case of an emergency so leave your mobile phones behind.

 Morning drives: You might not be a morning person but it’s certainly worth getting out of bed for this.
 Your morning starts with freshly baked goodies and tea and coffee to help get started.
 Your Ranger and Tracker will meet you and your morning adventure begins.
 As sun light dawns over the Sabi Sand you’ll be treated to the beauty of the majestic African bush.